Spatial-R/en/_posts/2014-06-04-Two-ways-to-get-coordinate-data.md

 ## Baidu Map
 Baed on the baidu map geocoding API v2.0, you can search for the coordinate for the chinese address.
 There is no daily limitation for this API.
-At the same time, you also can transform the Chinese address into english, then use the goole place API.
+At the same time, you also can transform the Chinese address into english, then use the google place API.
 The code is as follow:

     library(XML);library(stringr);library(RCurl);library(reshape)